Leven Thumps and the Wrath of Ezra

-Leven Thumps and the Wrath of Ezra is a fantasy novel by Obert Skye that traces the journeys of Leven, a seemingly ordinary boy from Burnt Culvert, Oklahoma, who has now become The Want, Winter Frore, Geth and Clover as they fight to save the Land of Foo.
+Leven Thumps and the Wrath of Ezra is a fantasy novel by Obert Skye that traces the journeys of Leven, a seemingly ordinary boy from Burnt Culvert, Oklahoma who has now become The Want, Winter Frore, Geth, and Clover as they fight to save the Land of Foo.

 Plot

 Foo - the place between the possible and the impossible - is a realm inside the minds of each of us that allows mankind the power to hope and imagine and dream.
 The powerfully gifted Leven Thumps, once an ordinary fourteen-year-old boy from Oklahoma, has been retrieved from Reality and sent to stop those in Foo who are nurturing dark dreams and plan to invade and rule Reality.
-In the book four, the war to unite Foo and Reality has begun and is in full motion.
-Not only must Leven race across Foo to stop the war.
-With him now being The Want, Geth, Winter, and he must fight to save Foo before all is lost.
-There is no place like Foo.
+In book four, the war to unite Foo and Reality has begun and is in full motion.
+Now, Leven has become The Want and must race across Foo to stop the war.
+Accompanied by Geth and Winter, he must fight to save Foo before all is lost.

-Nowhere are the shores more beautiful or the skies so deep and moving, but the beauty is unraveling quickly.
-A great darkness is ascending from beneath the dirt as the true evil of Foo is unlocked and the Dearth rises above the soil.
+Darkness is ascending from beneath the dirt as the true evil of Foo is unlocked and the Dearth rises above the soil.
 Assisted by Azure and an army of rants and other beings determined to merge Foo and Reality, the Dearth had brought war to the very borders of Sycophant Run.
 Normally the sycophants would have the situation well in hand, but with the secret of their mortality finally leaked, Clover and his breed are vulnerable as never before.

-Wreaking havoc in Reality, Terry and Addy are about to join forces with a one-time janitor and the angriest, most confused toothpick alive - Ezra.
-He's got the answers and the attitude, but is selfish enough to sacrifice the dreams of all mankind for his own desires.
+Meanwhile, Terry and Addy find themselves drawn into an alliance with Ezra, a sentient toothpick, who possesses knowledge critical to the unfolding conflict but whose self-serving nature threatens to undermine the fate of both Foo and Reality.